to-ithaca/libra/src/main/tut/index.md

 ## Credits

-In its incubation, Libra made heavy use of [Typelevel Scala](https://github.com/typelevel/scala), [shapeless](https://github.com/milessabin/shapeless) and still makes use of [spire](https://github.com/non/spire) and [singleton-ops](https://github.com/fthomas/singleton-ops).
+In its incubation, Libra made heavy use of [Typelevel Scala](https://github.com/typelevel/scala).
+It still makes use of [shapeless](https://github.com/milessabin/shapeless), [spire](https://github.com/non/spire) and [singleton-ops](https://github.com/fthomas/singleton-ops).
 It wouldn't be possible without these projects, their authors and contributors, so if you like Libra, please check them out.

 Libra also uses: